Are SAT Subscores Really That Important?

-After you take the SAT, you will receive an overwhelming array of scores.
-From your scaled test score, to your percentile test score, to your section scores, test scores, cross-test scores, and subscores – many students (and parents, and educators) have a hard time making heads or tails of these numbers.
+After taking the SAT, you will receive an overwhelming array of scores.
+From your scaled test score to your percentile test score, to section scores, test scores, cross-test scores, and subscores – many people have a hard time making heads or tails of these numbers.
 What do they all mean?

 Cross-test Score 1: Analysis in History/Social Studies